supershabam/nodejs-cookbook/README.md

 ## Platform

-Writen with intent to support Ubuntu 12.04 LTS, but should work with most linuxy things.
+Written with intent to support Ubuntu 12.04 LTS, but should work with most linuxy things.

 ## Attributes